gsanhueza/ArchISOMaker/README.md

 This custom builder pulls the most updated ArchLinux packages before creating the ISO file, which implies that you need a working internet connection to pull these packages.

-If you already have what you want (i.e. the `airootfs/etc/skel/pkg` folder exists and has a custom.db.tar.gz file too) then this script will just build your ISO.
+If your desired packages are already in `airootfs/etc/skel/pkg` (or you don't want to pull new packages from the Internet), edit `build.sh` and change the *UPDATECACHE* variable to 0.

-Else, this script will pull the packages (specified in `airootfs/etc/skel/packages.sh`), create a DB and build your ISO.
+If you want to update old packages, edit `build.sh` and change the *UPDATECACHE* variable to 1.
+(This is the default behaviour.)

-If you already used this script, but want to update the packages to create a new ISO, please delete the `airootfs/etc/skel/pkg` folder and run `build.sh -v` to allow the script to create the *pkg* folder again.
+Then, this script will pull the packages (specified in `airootfs/etc/skel/packages.sh`), create a DB and build your ISO.

 ## Relevant notes (ISO installation)